photoreal3d/esphome-junctek_khf/README.md

 ## Usage
 ### Connect hardware.
-The ESP32 TX and RX needs to be connected via Junctek LINE port using a 4cp4 connector.
+The ESP32 TX and RX needs to be connected via Junctek LINK port using a 4cp4 connector.
 Monitor SHOULD BE connected too and active.
 If you dont have monitor you should edit component loop method and uncomment old code, and comment out new one.
 Monitor makes calls to Junctek asking for data, ESP32 just reads the response and parses it.
 So you keep the monitor + will have data comming to your IoT system.

 ## ESPHOME Config
 The applicable config for the device should look something like: